cferdinandi/reef-js/content/_index.md

 <p class="text-large">A lightweight library for creating reactive, state-based UI.</p>

-Reef is a simpler alternative to React, Vue, and other large frameworks.
+Reef is a simpler alternative to React, Vue, and other large UI libraries.

 <a class="btn btn-large" href="/getting-started">Get started with Reef &rarr;</a>